-A. People Trackers will give peace of mind to family members and are very helpful for use by the vulnerable, including lone workers and VIP’s for enhancing their safety and security.
-People trackers tend to be much smaller, lighter and convenient to carry than a vehicle tracker.
-Privacy laws apply so its always advised to ask for permission from your dad and explain why you are wanting to use a people tracker.
+A. People Trackers will give peace of mind to family members and are very helpful for use by the vulnerable, including lone workers and VIP for enhancing their safety and security.
+People trackers tend to be much smaller, lighter and more convenient to carry than a vehicle tracker.
+Privacy laws apply so it's always advised to ask for permission from your dad and explain why you are wanting to use a people tracker.
 Consider the potential of breaking these laws depending on the extent of your use.

 Q. I am a new Private Investigator.
 I have been tasked by a company to track a suspected employee using their company car for illegal use outside working hours.
 Can I put a tracking device on the car?

-A. As a Private Investigator, you should be familiar with, and are required to comply with RIPA Regulation of Investigatory Powers Act laws.
+A. As a Private Investigator, you should be familiar with and are required to comply with RIPA Regulation of Investigatory Powers Act laws.
 You should also be registered with the ICO Information Commissioners Office.
 You can use a tracking device as an aid to investigating fraud, or criminal activity of a company employee providing it is in proportion to the investigation and in the best interests to protect the company.
 However, you cannot deploy a people tracker, or any tracking device on a person or assets in a manner deemed intrusive and would break their privacy and human rights which could then be construed as harassment.